capeprivacy/cape-dataframes/README.md

 View our [contributing](CONTRIBUTING.md) guide for more information.

+### Code of conduct

+Our [code of conduct](https://capeprivacy.com/conduct/) is included on the Cape Privacy website.
+All community members are expected to follow it.
+Please refer to that page for information on how to report problems.

 ## License

 Licensed under Apache License, Version 2.0 (see [LICENSE](https://github.com/capeprivacy/cape-python/blob/master/LICENSE) or http://www.apache.org/licenses/LICENSE-2.0).
 Copyright as specified in [NOTICE](https://github.com/capeprivacy/cape-python/blob/master/NOTICE).